derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 ### Define the Service

-The first step when creating a gRPC service is to define the service methods and their request and response message types using protocol buffers.
+The first step when creating a HRPC service is to define the service methods and their request and response message types using protocol buffers.
 In this example, we define our `EchoService` in a file called [`echo.proto`](https://github.com/grpc/grpc-web/blob/0.4.0/net/grpc/gateway/examples/echo/echo.proto).